strata/data/docs/caching.md

 }
 ```

+You can also return the cache age via: `$response->getAge()`.
+This will return the age in seconds for cached data, or
+null if the data is not cached.

 ### Caching HTTP responses

 When an HTTP response is returned from the cache this is hydrated via the Symfony `MockResponse` class and a valid HTTP